Idealistic exponents: Tangent cone, ridge, characteristic polyhedra: Tangent cone, directrix and ridge

 Let $ x \in Z $ be an arbitrary point and let $ R = \cO_{Z,x} $ be the regular local ring with maximal ideal $ \maxIdeal $ and residue field $ \resfield = R/\maxIdeal $.
 Therefore we can associate the tangent space of $ Z $ at $ x $

-where $ gr_x (Z) = \bigoplus_{a \geq 0} \maxIdeal^a/ \maxIdeal^{a+1} $.
+where $ \gr_x (Z) := \gr_M(R) := \bigoplus_{a \geq 0} \maxIdeal^a/ \maxIdeal^{a+1} $.

-Let further $ \IE = (J,b) $ be a pair on $ Z $.
+Let $ \IE = (J,b) $ be a pair on $ Z $.
 By abuse of notation we neglect in $ \IE_x = (J_x, b) $ the index $ x $ and write also $ \IE = (J,b) $.
-In the following we introduce the tangent cone, the directrix and the ridge of $ \IE $ at $ x $ and we discuss the aspect of their uniqueness up to equivalence.
-In order to get the last point we give an interpretation of these objects as idealistic exponents.
+In what follows we introduce the tangent cone, the directrix and the ridge of $ \IE $ at $ x $ and we discuss the aspect of their uniqueness up to equivalence.
+In order to achieve the last point we give an interpretation of these objects as idealistic exponents.

 \begin{Def} Let $ f \in R $ and $ b \in \IQ_+ $ with $ b \leq \ord_x(f) $.
-We define the $ b $-initial form of $ f $ (\wrt $ \maxIdeal $) as
+We define the {\em $ b $-initial form of $ f $ (\wrt $ \maxIdeal $)}, $ \ini (f,b) \in \maxIdeal^b / \maxIdeal^{b+1} $, as

 \end{Def}